system76/docs/content/customize-dock.md

 ![Installing the Firefox extension](/images/customize-dock/pop-install-dash-to-dock3.png)

 At this point, Firefox can be closed.
 The dock will display on the bottom of the screen.
-You will want to disable COSMIC Dock in the <u>Extension</u> application as well.
+You will want to disable COSMIC Dock in the <u>Extensions</u> application as well.

 ![Pop!_OS Extension application](/images/customize-dock/pop-gnome-extensions.png)

-To customize the dock's settings, click on the settings button for Dash to Dock in the <u>Extension</u> application"
+To customize the dock's settings, click on the settings button for Dash to Dock in the <u>Extensions</u> application"

 ![Dash to Dock Settings](/images/customize-dock/pop-dash-to-dock-settings.png)

-In the Dash to Dock Settings window, you can choose which screen edge to display the launcher on, such as the bottom of the screen.
+In the Dash to Dock Settings window, you can choose which screen edge to display the dock on, such as the bottom of the screen.
 You can also choose to extend the dock into "Panel mode," which looks similar to Ubuntu:

 ## Default Dock on Ubuntu

 Ubuntu includes a lightweight version of Dash to Dock, which is why the dock already displays on the left side of the screen by default.

 ![Stock Ubuntu Dock](/images/customize-dock/ubuntu-dock.png)